govau/australia-gov-au-static/README.md

 ## Deployment

-CI watches for changes in the `develop` branch and pushes to to: https://original-ausgov.apps.y.cld.gov.au/.
+CI watches for changes in the `develop` branch and pushes to: https://original-ausgov.apps.y.cld.gov.au/.
 The `master` branch deploys to: https://www.australia.gov.au whenever the CDN refreshes its cache, presumably 3600 seconds.